 To update the page numbers included in the Table of Contents following editing, simply “right click” in the Table of Contents, select “Update Field” and then “Update Page Numbers Only”.

-Our facility has a Memorandum of Understanding (MOU) with at least one nearby facility (within 10 miles) and one out-of-the-immediate-area facility (beyond 25 miles) to accept evacuated residents, if able to do so.
+Our facility has a Memorandum of Understanding (MOU) with at least one nearby facility (within 10 miles) and one out-of-the-immediate-area facility (beyond 25 miles) to accept evacuated people supported, if able to do so.

-The determination of what constitutes excessive cold should be tailored to the impact of the temperature and its duration on the health and well-being of the facility’s residents.
+The determination of what constitutes excessive cold should be tailored to the impact of the temperature and its duration on the health and well-being of the facility’s people supported.
 An informed decision should be made by responsible facility administrators.
 A suggested guideline to consider is a facility temperature of 65 degrees Fahrenheit or lower for a period of four hours.

-The determination of what constitutes excessive heat should be tailored to the impact of the temperature and its duration on the health and well-being of the facility’s residents.
+The determination of what constitutes excessive heat should be tailored to the impact of the temperature and its duration on the health and well-being of the facility’s people supported.
 An informed decision should be made by responsible facility administrators.
 A suggested guideline to consider is a facility temperature of 85 degrees Fahrenheit or higher for a period of four hours.